Bug report #10427

 I guess that QGIS should be be made to load the data first and count the features once the job is done.
 Calculating feature count from big .osm or .pbf files just is not reasonable.

-#2 Updated by Richard Duivenvoorde almost 10 years ago
+#2 Updated by Richard Duivenvoorde over 10 years ago

 Well, yes that is my point.
 And knowing the amount of features is not the most important missing.
 But the fact that it is not possible to iterate over the features with Python/Processing is much more a problem.

-#4 Updated by Even Rouault over 7 years ago
+#4 Updated by Even Rouault about 8 years ago

 OSM/PBF files are extremely GIS unfriendly and, unless very small, require conversion to another format to be used in practice.
 That said with the new Dataset::GetNextFeature() API added in GDAL 2.2dev per https://trac.osgeo.org/gdal/wiki/rfc66_randomlayerreadwrite things should be better, although there is no direct QGIS API match.